danielkpodo/password-checker/README.md

-# A python script that checks if your password has been hacked before
+# A python script that checks if your password has ever been hacked

 ## Tools